Suicide claims more lives than war, murder, and natural disasters combined.

 - Ninety percent of all people who die by suicide have a diagnosable psychiatric disorder at the time of their death.

-- There are 3.5 male suicides for every female suicide, but three times as many females as males attempt suicide.
+- There are 3.54 male suicides for every female suicide, but twice as many females as males attempt suicide.

-- In 2014 (latest available data), 469,096 people visited a hospital for injuries due to self-harm behavior, suggesting that approximately 11 people harm themselves (not necessarily intending to take their lives) for every reported death by suicide.
+- According to the latest available data 494,169 people visited a hospital for injuries due to self-harm, suggesting that approximately 12 people harm themselves for every reported death by suicide

 - Suicide was the second leading cause of death for adults between the ages of 10 and 34 years in the United States.